openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Below is a non-normative example of a Credential Response in an immediate issuance flow for a batch of Credential instances in JWT VC format (JSON encoded):
+Below is a non-normative example of a Credential Response in an immediate issuance flow for multiple Credential instances in JWT VC format (JSON encoded):

 ```
 HTTP/1.1 200 OK